Lunar Lander (1980 video game)

 Lunar Lander is a 1980 video game published by Adventure International.

 Gameplay

 Lunar Lander is a game in which the player must land a ship on the Moon, in the style of other Lunar Lander games.

-This game was part of a series of arcade game clones for the TRS-80 and Atari 8-bit computers, which, though featuring differences from the Atari version of Lunar Lander, was advertised as "an arcade game simulation".
+This game was part of a series of arcade game clones for the TRS-80 and Atari 8-bit computers.
+Though not exactly the same as the Atari, Inc. version of Lunar Lander, it was advertised as "an arcade game simulation".

 Reception

 Richard McGrath reviewed the game for Computer Gaming World, and stated that "I have no real complaints.
 Adventure International has a winning program here.
 It is just as advertised--a quality version of an old standby."